synxty/idea/brainstorm/types.md

 ### 4.1.
 Characteristics

-- **Appearance:** Ground type creatures often have rocky or earthy textures, and their forms are robust and solid, often featuring shades of brown and green.
+- **Appearance:** Ground type characters often have rocky or earthy textures, and their forms are robust and solid, often featuring shades of brown and green.
 - **Abilities:**
   - **Earthquakes:** Shake the ground to disrupt and damage enemies.
   - **Rock Shields:** Create barriers of rock or earth to protect themselves.